benkoppe/Acrylic/README.md

 # Acrylic
-Acrylic is an iOS app/widget that easily loads and views Canvas assignments.
+Acrylic is an iOS app/widget that loads and views Canvas assignments.